the-au-forml-lab/plgroup/.github/assets/voting_suggested.md

 **Voting Instructions.**
 - Rank papers using number reactions :one: (favorite), :two: (second favorite), etc.
-- Vote concludes by merging the PR of the selected paper.
+- Vote concludes by merging the PR of the winning paper.